Lovkush-A/cs50/README.md

 Problem Set 6: Introduction to Python.
 Tasks 6a-d were reimplementing tasks from Problem Set 1 and Problem Set 2a in python.
 Task 6e was about implementing a DNA test: given a dna sequence and a database of 'dna fingerprints', find a match if there is one.
 This week was much easier than the previous three Problem Set.

+Problem Set 7: SQL.
+7a was all about getting used to SQL commands.
+7b was about using python to update a database and then run SQL commands on that database and printint some output.